-See the ORESTAR User's Manual: Candidate Filing for instructions on filing electronically or
+See the ORESTAR User's Manual: Candidate Filing for instructions on filing electronically.

-File form SEL 101 Candidate Filing - Major Political Party or Nonpartisan form and an accompanying payment of fees.
+File form SEL 101 Candidate Filing - Major Political Party or Nonpartisan form and an accompanying payment of feeseither pay the required filing fee or file a completed nominating petition containing the required number of valid signatures.